Regulatory Structure and Overview

-DCCC is regulated by the Securities and Commodities Authority (SCA), the federal regulator in the UAE, under SCA Board Decision No.11 of 2015, Regulations of Clearing Operations in Commodities Markets.
+DCCC is regulated by the Securities and Commodities Authority (SCA), with the principle regulations set out in SCA Board Decision No. 11 of 2015, Regulations of Clearing Operations in Commodities Markets.
 (SCA_CCP Regulations)